akhilvreddy/Datathon/README.md

 - how is the visuals of tableau helping us

 ### Python-based Visualization
-- imported into python using pandas
+- In jupyter notebook, we imported the cleaned CSV file using pandas's *read_csv* function.
-- did the basic plots
+- We plotted and did regression for the score of happiness vs all the other country qualities.
-- the stuff we have here with the cleaned data is lining up with what we have in tableau
+- Got good results since all the data we had was lining up with what we had in tableau.

 ### Regression in Python
-- put some regression on some data
+- How did we do regression
-- what does it tell us?
+- What does error distance tell us
-- what can we do with it
+- Quadratic regression

 ### Machine Learning
 - i have no clue bruh
+-

 ### Correlation Dataset
 - one
 - two
 - three

-### Conclusions
+### Conclusions & Answering our Questions